 Consider your company’s values your “north star”.
 Every decision made on behalf of the company should align with your values.
 If it doesn’t, you’re making the wrong decision.

 Sounds simple, right?
 Sometimes it is.
-Since going through our own values defining process, we’ve made some big decisions for our company that felt much easier to make and garnered a lot more consensus from the team about whether it was the right way to go.
+Since going through our own values definition process, we’ve made some big decisions for our company that felt much easier to make and garnered a lot more consensus from the team about whether it was the right way to go.
 I won’t lie – it felt good!

 Other times, it’s not so easy.
 In fact, it can be downright frustrating saying no to a job that may be financially rewarding but, ultimately, is for a client whose values clash with our own.
 No one likes to turn down money, but we do like long, fruitful relationships where neither party feels beat up.
 You can’t always get them both at the same time.

 But when you do it right, things get exciting.
-Things get so exciting, in fact, you get more feedback from clients that looks like this:

 For Outlier, a lot of the “what” we do also lies in the support of these values.
 We are realists, but we also really believe in the power of optimism.
 It’s a part of who we are and what we believe we bring to our clients.
 Even better than that, we believe in the power that comes when we cultivate optimism.